Guitar solo: Rock

 Solos can take place in the intro, such as "Voodoo Child (Slight Return)" by Jimi Hendrix, "Since I've Been Loving You" by Led Zeppelin, "One" by Metallica, "Lazy" by Deep Purple, "I Want It All" by Queen, "Johnny B. Goode" by Chuck Berry, "Don't Take Me Alive" by Steely Dan, "Sails of Charon" by Scorpions and "Wish You Were Here" by Pink Floyd.
 In rarer cases, the guitar solo may come after the first chorus as opposed to the second, such as "Beast and the Harlot" by Avenged Sevenfold, "The Importance of Being Idle" by Oasis and "Black Summer" by Red Hot Chili Peppers.

 The use of guitar solos in hard rock and heavy metal was notable during the 1980s, when rapid-fire "shredding" solos were common; a virtuoso lead guitarist of a band might be more well-known than the singer (although in a few cases one artist held both roles).
 During this time, players began to use advanced harmonics techniques more widely.
 Later, guitarists who had developed considerable technical facility began to release albums with instrumental-only guitar compositions.
 Guitar solos in popular music waned in fashion in the middle 1990s, coinciding with the rise in popularity of nu metal and grunge.
-Nu metal differed significantly from previous sub-genres of metal and abandoned guitar solos altogether, except for a few rare lead fills here and there, whilst grunge did not wholly abandon solos and included them from time to time.
+Nu metal differed significantly from previous sub-genres of metal and abandoned guitar solos almost entirely: most songs featured sparse lead fills here and there and full-fledged solos were rare.
+Whereas, grunge did not wholly abandon full-fledged solos and included them with some regularity.
 Guitar solos likewise became less prominent in many pop and popular rock music styles; either being trimmed down to a short four-bar transition or omitted entirely, in a vast departure from the heavy usage of solos in classic rock music from the 1960s, 1970s, 1980s, and early 1990s.
-Classic rock revival music heavily features soloing, along with classic rock bands that are still active as of 2018.
+Classic rock revival music heavily features soloing, along with classic rock bands that are still active.

 Occasionally, a song contains a two-part guitar solo with both rhythm and lead guitar taking solos (e.g., "Master of Puppets" by Metallica), or dual solos with both lead and rhythm playing complementary solos—such as with Twisted Sister's "30", Iron Maiden's "Hallowed Be Thy Name", "The Trooper", Megadeth's "Holy Wars...
 The Punishment Due" or Deep Purple’s "Highway Star".
 Some rock bands use harmonized dual lead guitar solos as part of their signature sound, such as Wishbone Ash and Lovebites.
 This was first popularized by the Allman Brothers Band in their album At Fillmore East.